 Using Preview Deployments

-Preview Deployments are automatically generated deployments of newer versions of your application code that run alongside your live application.
+Preview Deployments are automatically generated deployments of newer versions of your application code that run alongside your active application.
 They are designed to allow you to quickly test changes to your application code without having to deploy to a separate environment.

 Preview Deployments are triggered by changes in the git repository of your application - this means that simply pulling new code into your repo can automatically update your Preview (depending on your settings).